Best monitors for MacBook Pro in 2023: stunning second screens for every budget

 -

-What size monitor should I buy?
+Which size of monitor should I buy?

 There's no point adding a second monitor if it's too small for the work you're doing, but too large and you may be struggling to fit it alongside your MacBook.
 We reckon 27-inch screens offer a great balance between screen real estate while not being too physically unwieldy.